mikemaccana/outdated-browser-rework/README.md

 ## Integration Tips

-While we normally concatenate and combine files using `npm` and `browserify`, it's best to invoke this particular package by itself, since other scripts may expect things like `console` and `function.bind()` to exist can won't work on old browsers.
+We normally concatenate and combine different JS files using `npm` and `browserify`, but it's best to bundle this particular package by itself, since other scripts may expect things like `console` and `function.bind()` to exist and won't work on old browsers - if you bundle this with other software, and an old browser tried to use the bundle, the JS will probably fail before outdated-browser has a chance to do any work.

-Eg: __your site runs on new browsers.
-Whatever bundles this has to work everywhere__.
-So read the following:

 ### In your template